jmichaelward/dudley/README.md

 - Search for packages to install on [Packagist.org](https://packagist.org).
 All native Dudley packages are prefaced with `dudley`.
 - Configure Dudley's `composer.json` file to require the packages you need.
-Here is an example configuration that uses the Social Media Accounts package:
+Here is an example configuration that uses the Banner and Social Media Accounts packages:

 ```
 {